frundh/tracer-cli/README.md

 # Tracer CLI
-Simple tool for sending sample traces to Jaeger or Zipkin
+Simple tool for sending sample traces to a Jaeger, Zipkin or OTLP backend.

 ## Run
 ```bash